Issuing Score Cards and Recording Scores

 A player’s score card is deemed officially returned to the Committee when he has left the recording office/area.”

 At The Open Championship, where the recorders work from a mobile office, while a competitor is within the office he is considered to be in the process of returning his card and alterations may be made on the score card, even if the competitor has handed the card to a member of the Committee.
 The competitors are advised to stay whilst cards are being checked.
+The Committee is responsible for the addition of the scores (Rule 33-5).
 Any error can be amended while the competitor is still in the office, but once the competitor has left the office, he has “returned his card” and no subsequent alterations are possible.
 Since a competitor is subject to severe penalties if he signs for an incorrect score or fails to sign his card, the Committee should ensure that competitors enter the recorders area immediately after completing their round and certainly before conducting any media interviews.
 Similarly, access to the recording area should be highly restricted, with the public and the media kept at a sensible distance.

 The routine for a recorder should be as follows: